piegope/doc/docs/en/kb/z-parking/ios-import-xml-data-source.md

 ---
 title: Remote Desktop Manager iOS Import XML Data Source
 ---
-You can import an XML data source in {{ en.RDM }} iOS by creating a new XML data source.
+You can import an XML data source in {{ en.RDMIOS }} by creating a new XML data source.

-1. To import an XML file in {{ en.RDM }} iOS, connect your device on your computer and open iTunes.
+1. To import an XML file in {{ en.RDMIOS }}, connect your device on your computer and open iTunes.
 1. In iTunes, select your device and click on the ***Apps*** section.
 ![!!KB4167.png](https://webdevolutions.azureedge.net/docs/en/kb/KB4167.png)
 1. In the ***File Sharing*** section select {{ en.RDM }} and click ***Add***